 Greenbrae's warm weather, surrounding scenery, excellent schools, and convenient location are features that will keep property values up.
 Many of Greenbrae's properties have views of the Bay, Corte Madera Creek and Mt.
 Tamalpais, which makes them even more desirable.
 You will find all the beauty, calmness, and privacy you desire.

 Greenbrae is the entryway to Ross Valley and some of Marin County's best kept treasures.
 Greenbrae consistently has a higher percentage of homes in contract than any other town in Marin County.
 In 2013 the minimum single family home price was $475,000, average was $1,343,710 and the maximum was $3,900,000.
 That's an increase of 12% from 2012.
 Overall Greenbrae is a great place to make a real estate investment.

 Marin Catholic High School is a Roman Catholic co-educational college preparatory, grades 9-12.
 The student population currently numbers around 725.
 The administrators, faculty and staff of Marin Catholic work hard to maintain a dynamic, student-centered environment, one that affords its young women and men every opportunity to achieve excellence.

 Residences of Greenbrae are fortunate to attend Redwood High School; it is nationally ranked and recognized as one of the premier high schools in the nation with some of the State's highest test scores, rates of graduation, and college acceptance.
 Please visit the Quick Links section for more information.

 Transportation and Commuting from Greenbrae

 Greenbrae has commuter buses to speed you into downtown San Francisco in 45 minutes.
 Estimated drive time is 30 minutes without commute traffic.
 And alternatively, the Larkspur Ferry Terminal is located just down the road in Larkspur Landing.
 The ferry ride takes 40 minutes to cross the Bay to San Francisco.
-For schedule and fees, please visit the Golden Gate Transit site or more details.
+For a schedule and fees, please visit the Golden Gate Transit site or more details.

 Activities and Things To Do in Greenbrae